Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 \subsubsection{Local approach}

-Another set of equations can be obtained through the Blade Element Theory, where local expressions for infinitesimal thrust and torque are considered.
-The approach can be summarized as follows: using~\eqref{eq:def_alpha}, we find that:
+Another set of equations can be obtained via the Blade Element Theory, where local expressions for infinitesimal thrust and torque are considered.
+The reasoning consists in combining the elementary lift and drag~\eqref{dLdT} expressed in the rotating referential with~\eqref{eq:urel}.
+This gives